Brush: Materials/Filaments

-Brush filaments vary with use but are all dependent on physical properties.
-Material modulus, filament diameter, and trim length all determine how much resistance to force a brush will give which is universal for almost all cases of brush applications.
-Bend recovery measures the materials ability to return to its former shape after deformation and is widely tested on brush filaments.
-In addition to this flexing tests in order to determine cycle lifetime are also done to predict fatigue in brush materials.
-For higher level industrial applications like aerospace or the food industry; materials optimized for use must fulfill certain criteria like abrasion resistance, chemical compatibility, thermal resistance, and corrosion resistance.
+Brush filaments vary with use, but are all dependent on physical properties.
+Material modulus, filament diameter, and trim length all determine how much resistance to force a brush will give, which is universal for almost all cases of brush applications.
+Bend recovery measures the material's ability to return to its former shape after deformation and is widely tested on brush filaments.
+Besides this, flexing tests to determine cycle lifetime predict fatigue in brush materials.
+For higher-level industrial applications like aerospace or the food industry; materials optimized for use must fulfill certain criteria like abrasion resistance, chemical compatibility, thermal resistance, and corrosion resistance.

 Nylon - used in applications calling for low water absorption, good recovery, and abrasion resistance.
-Found in industrial cleaning applications where abrasiveness is needed, with different surface finishing the nylon can be more abrasive.
+Found in industrial cleaning applications where abrasiveness is needed, with different surface finishing, the nylon can be more abrasive.

 Polyester - Similar to nylon but specific for applications that do not absorb moisture.
 Bend recovery is superior in this regard.